 Structured advocacy training in the UK has been developed over the past twelve years, drawing on the systematic six-stage method devised by Professor George Hampel QC of the Australian Bar.
 The method requires Pupil barristers and New Practitioners to perform as advocates in a simulated courtroom environment, within a strict time-frame and supported by a student/trainer ratio of at least 6:2.
 Advocacy trainers - who will be highly experienced practitioners trained in advocacy teaching – observe the performance, and then use a 6 step procedure to identify and remedy a particular problem with the performance.
 This incremental and structured approach helps to address the difficulties faced by a trainee seeking to absorb constructive criticism when under stress.

 Click here to download "Advocacy Teaching Without Tears"

 What are the various advocacy training stages for Barristers?

 There are currently four ‘levels’ of training for the Bar and three of these stages include advocacy training as a compulsory element:

 1 Vocational Stage of Training: Advocacy is one of six skills taught and assessed on the Bar Professional Training Course.
 It is delivered through small group sessions across a range of civil and criminal scenarios and each student will undertake at least 12 (15 minute) advocacy practice sessions.
 Advocacy is taught more than any other skill and is assessed through written and oral assessments.

-3 New Practitioner Training: during the first 3 years of practice, barristers must undertake 9 hours of compulsory advocacy training with their Inn or Circuit.
+3 New Practitioner Training: during the first three years of practice, barristers must undertake nine hours of compulsory advocacy training with their Inn or Circuit.

 4 Established Practitioner Training: After the first three years of practice, barristers are required to undertake 12 hours of CPD each year.
 There is currently no requirement as to advocacy training at this stage but active consideration is being given by the profession to introducing a compulsory advocacy training requirement for those of 4 -6 years’ Call.